ARBUCHELI/DEVELOPER-FOR-MICROSOFT-AZURE-NANODEGREE-SECOND-PART/README.md

 * 5. Copy down the "Application (client) ID", which will be used in the next exercise.
 * 6. Create and copy down a client secret key, which will be used in the next exercise.

-## Solution: Azure Active Directory
+## Solution: Azure Active Directory:

 This is the same process as before, so we'll skip the video this time through.